RobiatAbdulazeez/RobiatsBookStore2/RobiatsBookStore2/README.txt

 7:00
-I created an Upsert.cs for products and modify in Area/Admin/Views and i used the product file provided for us in the assignment folder i also added a rich textbox to the text are inside the product with the tiny.cloud by creating an account and using the api key generated i checjed the product create button and everything is working perfectly
+I created an Upsert.cs for products and modify in Area/Admin/Views and i used the product file provided for us in the assignment folder i also added a rich textbox to the text are inside the product with the tiny.cloud by creating an account and using the api key generated i checked the product create button and everything is working perfectly

+2023-11-21 2:43
+I created a new folder and subfolder in the wwwroot/images/products in the productController i configured the product Upsert Post action method i checked the project and it is working perfectly